romanojd/raspberry-pi/README.md

 The first six are hands-on activities that I use in my Raspberry Pi School.

+If you have any questions, you may send me a message at `raspberry.pi.school@gmail.com`.

 Also, check out these [other published resources](pi-school/resources.md).

 ### Raspberry Pi School Activities